Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Maddening Distruption

+    **Prerequisite:** Level 13+ Rogue
-    _**Prerequisite:** Level 13+ Rogue, **Cost:** 4 Cordite charge(s)_
+    **Cost:** 4 Cordite charge(s)

-    On impact, psychic energy to erupts, forcing creature in a 20-foot-radius :aoe-sphere: Sphere to make an Intelligence saving throw, taking :dmg-psyc: Psychic damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.
+    On impact, psychic energy to erupts, forcing creature in a 20-foot-radius :aoe-sphere: Sphere to make an **:d20-save: INT Save**{ .d20 }, taking :dmg-psyc: Psychic damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.

     On a failed save, a target also has muddled thoughts for 1 minute.
-During that time, it subtracts 1d6 from all its attack rolls and ability checks, as well as any Constitution saving throws to maintain Concentration.
-The target makes an Intelligence saving throw at the end of each of its turns, ending the effect on itself on a success.
+During that time, it subtracts 1d6 from all its attack rolls and ability checks, as well as any **:d20-save: CON Save**{ .d20 }s to maintain Concentration.
+The target makes an **:d20-save: INT Save**{ .d20 } at the end of each of its turns, ending the effect on itself on a success.

     ---